The Campaign to Conserve Frog Lake, Red Mountain & Carpenter Ridge

 In 2015, The Nature Conservancy reviewed strategies to improve water quality in the Truckee River.
 In the Middle Truckee watershed, the Conservancy identified land conservation and dirt road restoration as the two most cost-effective strategies.
 Land conservation protects land from development and disturbance, reducing erosion and sediment impacts on streams.
 Repairing or removing poorly designed dirt roads has similar beneficial effects, including reducing water treatment costs for downstream utilities.

-The Conservancy’s research indicates that approximately half of the land currently being acquired would be a high conservation priority for reasons of water quality alone.
+The Conservancy’s research indicates that approximately half of the land acquired was a high conservation priority for reasons of water quality alone.
 Development or commercial logging of these steep slopes would likely degrade water quality, in addition to posing an immediate threat to the ecologically sensitive fens in Carpenter Valley.

 A Backcountry Paraside

-In addition to protecting critical ecological values, the acquisition of Frog Lake, Red Mountain and Carpenter Ridge is a remarkable opportunity to enhance outdoor recreation in the northern Sierra.
-The partners plan to build a magnificent new trail, branching from the existing Warren Lake Trail, to connect Castle Peak, Frog Lake, Red Mountain, Lower Carpenter Valley and Independence Lake.
+In addition to protecting critical ecological values, the acquisition of Frog Lake, Red Mountain & Carpenter Ridge presented a remarkable opportunity to enhance outdoor recreation in the northern Sierra.
+The partners plan to build a magnificent new trail, branching from the existing Warren Lake Trail, to connect Castle Peak, Frog Lake, Red Mountain, Lower Carpenter Valley, and Independence Lake.
 Open for non-motorized uses, the trail will enable visitors to experience the jaw-dropping beauty of this landscape as a physically intact and unified whole.

-As part of the partners’ vision for year-round recreation, the Truckee Donner Land Trust plans to create a small network of mountain huts so visitors can enjoy the backcountry of the northern Sierra in all seasons.
-Perched in a glaciated bowl east of Castle Peak, the historic stone cabin and outbuildings at Frog Lake will serve as the hub of that hut network, which will also include a yurt in Carpenter Valley.
+As part of the partners’ vision for year-round recreation, the Truckee Donner Land Trust is creating a small network of mountain huts so visitors can enjoy the backcountry of the northern Sierra in all seasons.
+Perched in a glaciated bowl east of Castle Peak, the historic stone cabin and outbuildings at Frog Lake will serve as the hub of that hut network.

-This exciting recreational vision is within reach today because the NSP partners have protected so much of the surrounding landscape over the past decade.
-We would like to take this opportunity to thank the many individuals, foundations and public agencies whose commitment to the Sierra have made this astounding conservation progress possible.
+This exciting recreational vision is becoming a reality because the NSP partners have protected so much of the surrounding landscape over the past decade.
+We would like to take this opportunity to thank the many individuals, foundations, and public agencies whose commitment to the Sierra has made this astounding conservation progress possible.
 We could never have done it without you!